Sharp multiple testing boundary for sparse sequences: Extensions to other risks: FDR-controlling procedures and classification

-Results in this section are for simplicity stated in the original setting of Section~\ref{sec:main}, but versions also exist in the extended setting of Section~\ref{sec:mainmult}.
+Results in this section are for simplicity stated in the Gaussian location model under beta-min conditions of Section~\ref{sec:main}, but versions also exist in the general setting of Section~\ref{sec:mainmult}.

-\subsection{Combined testing risk with given FDR control}
+\subsection{~~Combined testing risk with given FDR control}

-From the multiple testing perspective, practitioners are often willing to accept a fixed small rate $\alpha>0$ of false discoveries.
-Hence, an interesting alternative risk to $\fr$ is, with $z_+=z\vee 0=\max(z,0)$,
+The following proposition is easily obtained from our results, but particularly relevant for multiple testing since common intuition says that FDR can be traded for FNR and vice-versa.
+From this perspective, an interesting alternative risk to $\fr$ is, with $z_+=z\vee 0=\max(z,0)$,

-Proposition~\ref{prop-riskt} shows that allowing for some false discoveries by targeting $\mathfrak{R}_\alpha\to 0$ rather than $\mathfrak{R}=\mathfrak{R}_0\to 0$ does not allow for weaker boundary conditions. \begin{prop} For $\alpha\in[0,1)$ and a fixed real $b$, let us consider the set of sparsity preserving procedures $\mathcal{S}_{B}(\Theta_b)$ as in Definition \ref{def:spapres}.
-Then, under the conditions of Theorem~\ref{thm-notrade},
+Proposition~\ref{prop-riskt} shows that allowing for some false discoveries by targeting $\mathfrak{R}_\alpha\to 0$ rather than $\mathfrak{R}=\mathfrak{R}_0\to 0$ does not allow for weaker boundary conditions. \begin{prop} For $\alpha\in[0,1)$ and a fixed real $b$, consider the set of sparsity preserving procedures $\mathcal{S}_{B}(\Theta_b)$ as in Definition~\ref{def:spapres}.
+Under the conditions of Theorem~\ref{thm-notrade},

 \end{prop}